cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 dire threats and missions, they have received a diverse education that gives them a broad overview in a thematic Expertise Area.
 This is what a Expertise Area represents.
-A technically versatile operative might repair the group\'s ships\' air scrubbers or try to short-circuit a simple magnetic lock.
-The entire Expertise Area has a value used by the character during Skill Checks.
+A technically versatile operative might repair the group's ships' air scrubbers or try to short-circuit a simple magnetic lock.
+The entire Expertise Area has a value used by the character during Checks.

 ### Expertise Area Progression